Multi-Armed Bandit Dynamic Beam Zooming for mmWave Alignment and Tracking: Algorithm: Dynamic Beam Zooming

 Playing each level reduces the number of arms considered overall, but \emph{naively} exploits the hierarchical codebook.
-Certain levels of the codebook are more beneficial to play than others based on the number of narrowest beams (leaf vertices) eliminated per number of samples required.
-Consequently, one might benefit from skipping some levels at the expense of contending more arms in a \ac{BAI} \ac{MAB} game.
-We characterize the strategy used to navigate the codebook levels by a pruning vector $\mathbf{p}$ with elements $p_h\in \set{0,1}$.
-Specifically, assume that at level $h-1$, the beamforming vectors corresponding to the vertices in $\mathcal{S}_{h-1}$ are used in the \ac{BAI} \ac{MAB} game to take samples as \ac{RSS} measurements.
-Upon termination, if $p_h =1$, the two children vertices' beamforming vectors of the arm chosen at level $h-1$ are played in the next level $h$.
-Lines 5-7 in Algorithm \ref{alg:gsse} indicate that if $p_h = 0$, we bypass level $h$ and, pending $p_{h+1} = 1$, put all four arms in contention.
-If $p_{h+1} = 0$, we bypass this level, and so on.
-In Fig. \ref{fig:bsse_visual}, $\mathbf{p} = [1,1,1,1]$ and Fig. \ref{fig:gsse_visual} shows an example for which $\mathbf{p} = [0,1,0,1]$.
-Note that $p_H$ must be set to $1$ because we require a choice of one of the narrowest mainbeam beamforming patterns.
-Therefore, there are $2^{H-1}$ possible strategies for a given hierarchical codebook with $H$ levels, and the number of arms considered in each strategy is
+Certain levels of the codebook are more beneficial to play than others based on the number of beams eliminated per number of samples required.
+Consequently, one might benefit from skipping some levels at the expense of contending more arms in a best-arm identification \ac{MAB} game.
+We characterize the strategy used to navigate the codebook levels by a pruning vector of hyperparameters $\mathbf{p}$ with elements $[\mathbf{p}]_h\in \set{0,1}$.
+Specifically, assume that at level $h-1$, the beamforming vectors corresponding to the vertices in $\mathcal{I}_{h-1}$ are used in the best-arm identification \ac{MAB} game to take samples as \ac{RSRP} measurements.
+Upon termination, if $[\mathbf{p}]_h =1$, the children vertices' beamforming vectors of the arm chosen at level $h-1$ are played in the next level $h$.
+If $[\mathbf{p}]_h = 0$, we bypass level $h$ and, pending $[\mathbf{p}]_{h+1} = 1$, put all descendant arms in contention (\mrb{See block prior to level initialization in Fig. \ref{fig:dbz_flowchart}}).
+If $[\mathbf{p}]_{h+1} = 0$, we bypass this level, and so on.
+As an example, the size of a set of beamforming vectors after skipping one level is $\abs{\mathcal{I}}=9$ for a ternary tree, or $\abs{\mathcal{I}}=4$ for a binary tree.
+Note that $[\mathbf{p}]_H$ must be set to $1$ because we require a choice of one of the narrowest beamforming patterns.
+Our simulations in Section \ref{sec:sims} show that many of the hyperparameters may be generically set over a broad range of channel conditions and maintain performance.